viniciusgerevini/shromp/docs/en/2-organisation/1-content.md

 ## Images

 It's not uncommon for docs and pages to have images.
-To keep things simple, please put any image in the `docs/assets/images/` folder.
-At the moment, shromp will just copy these files to `public/assets/images/` as is.
+Put any image in the `<docs>/assets/images/` folder.
+Shromp will hash and copy these files to `<public>/assets/images/`.

 I'm still debating if I should create any form of image optimisation pipeline, but this seems like a lot of complexity and maybe better handled beforehand with your own tooling.